lucycliu/CollXTest/README.md

 In a real-world app, this data would need to be persisted in local storage, along with other user data.
 Depending on the use cases of the app, it may be more useful to store the Likes as one field of an individual card object.

 Of course, if we go with the server-side solution where a user's "likes" are persisted via mutations, then on the client-side it's much simpler :)

-## Future todos

-Since this is a proof of concept project, certain planned features have not been implemented:

--   Write a lot of unit tests for utility functions
--   Better dark mode color palette support... or just delete light mode :)